 Anytime the weather is nice, we find ourselves moving more and more to outdoor class room ideas and learning spaces.

-We’re lucky to have a great covered back deck that we’ve lined with outdoor curtains.
+We’re lucky to have a great covered back deck that we’ve lined with outdoor curtains like this.

-In the spring, summer (and even fall), it allows us to stay out there and work even when there is a gentle, warm rain.
+In the spring, summer, fall (and even sometimes in winter months), it allows us to stay out there and work even when there is a gentle, warm rain.

-But, I’ve been looking for some more great ideas for outdoor classrooms and outdoor classroom activity ideas.
+But, I’ve been looking for some more outdoor education activities, great ideas for outdoor classrooms, and outdoor classroom activity ideas.

 Because, according to the National Recreation and Parks Association (NRPA):